kmantel/squawker/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Device**
-Your device model, OS version, device locale/language and Fritter version.
-Please supply the actual version of Fritter being used, and **do not** just write "latest version" or similar, as this changes constantly.
+Your device model, OS version, device locale/language and Quacker version.
+Please supply the actual version of Quacker being used, and **do not** just write "latest version" or similar, as this changes constantly.

+**Does this bug affect fritter?**
+Yes/No/Don't Know